 What Does a CMO in a Technology Company Do?

-The exact role of a CMO does differ depending on the type of company.
-In part, that's because the brand image of each business calls for different efforts and types of messaging.
+The exact role of the CMO differs depending on the type of company for the simple reason that different industries call for different brand images and messaging.

-Consider, for example, what a CMO role in a technology company might look like compared to the same role in a more traditional business.
-The CMO may be more enmeshed in the technical side of marketing, in part because a technology company that's not leveraging automations and other tools may not look like an expert in its own space.
+Take a tech CMO, for example.
+These pros are more likely to be enmeshed in the technical side of marketing — due in no small part to the fact that a technology company not leveraging automation and other tools may not look like an expert in its own space.

-What Does a CMO in a Startup Have Accountability for?
+What Is a CMO in a Startup Accountable for?

-Another example of a niche where the CMO role may be different is in startups.
-Whether they have venture capital funds behind them or they're bootstrapping, startups can't always start out with a full suite of C-level executives.
-And even if the highest level of leadership is in place, all the middle gaps may not be filled in yet or even necessary, depending on the position of the company.
+The CMO role is also different in many startups.
+Whether they have venture capital funds behind them or they're bootstrapping, startups don’t always start with a full suite of C-level executives.
+And even if the highest level of leadership is in place, all gaps in the middle may not be filled in yet — they may not even be necessary (depending on the company's position).

 CMOs in startups may have a wider span of responsibility than they would in an established business.
 For example, they may be responsible for new business and product development, sales management, customer service, and oversight of distribution channels.
-This is in contrast to the structure in more established businesses, which often have non-marketing executives over sales, customer service, or distribution.
+This contrasts with the structure of more established businesses, which often have non-marketing executives over sales, customer service, or distribution.

-The specific skills a chief marketing officer might need depend on the type of business and what goals it has for the CMO position.
-Here's a look at some essential skills most CMOs should have today and how they differ from the skills required of CMOs in the traditional roles of yesteryear.
+The specific skills a chief marketing officer might need depend on the type of business and its goals for the CMO position.
+Here's a look at some essential skills for today’s CMOs:

-- Strategic development skills.
-Strategy has always been important for marketing leaders, but it's even more critical today.
-Traditionally, marketing leaders had to be concerned with who target audiences were, what brand messaging should be, and how to reach audiences via print and other ad formats.
-Today, leaders must be able to do all of that while also managing complex digital efforts and finding ways to balance and demonstrate the ROI of omnichannel spending.
+- Strategic development skill: Strategy has always been important for marketing leaders, but it's even more critical today.
+Traditionally, marketing leaders had to be concerned with target audiences, brand messaging, and best practices for reaching audiences via print and other ad formats.
+Today, leaders must be able to do all these things while managing complex digital efforts and finding ways to balance and demonstrate the ROI of omnichannel spending.

-- Leadership skills.
-Leadership skills are a must for anyone in an executive position.
-CMOs may need to coach, mentor, and motivate employees while also working alongside human resource staff and others to attend to details such as labor budgets.
+- Leadership skills: CMOs may need to coach, mentor, and motivate employees while also working alongside human resource staff and others to attend to details such as labor budgets.

-- Research and analytical skills.
-Yesteryear's CMOs could often rely on experience and gut instinct.
-Today, CMOs must be able to review and understand complex reports that tell stories about quickly changing marketing trends, the impact of digital efforts, and what decisions might be right for the future.
-Modern marketing is as much a numbers game as accounting is, but the data has to be tempered with creativity and communication.
+- Research and analytical skills: Today’s CMOs must be able to review and understand complex reports that tell stories about quickly changing marketing trends, the impact of digital efforts, and what decisions might be right for the future.
+Modern marketing is as much a numbers game as accounting is — although the data must be tempered and finessed with creativity and communication.

-- Superb interpersonal and PR skills.
-Top CMOs are able to pivot from data and analytics to people.
+- Superb interpersonal, PR, and communication skills: Top CMOs are able to pivot from data and analytics to people.
 They should be able to see the big picture in the numbers while also understanding the individual nature of human beings and how to relate to and message subsections of a target audience.

 CMOs: Why You Need One and How Hunt Club Can Help

 That's where Hunt Club comes in.
-We connect high-growth companies with the most qualified CMO candidates, offering you the best chance of hiring an executive that offers long-term growth potential for your business.
+We ask the right questions to connect high-growth companies with the most qualified CMO candidates.
+This offers you the best chance of hiring an executive who will offer long-term growth potential for your business.